xsoameix/wz/README.md

 # wz

-A library which has these features:
+wz is a library for reading the wz files. wz focus on these features:

 * 1 dependency
     * zlib